 Hopefully, it’s clear why organizations want to move to the cloud, but there are significant challenges that commonly act as barriers to cloud adoption.
 IT decision-makers may worry about things such as moving complex workloads, possible data loss, and extended business downtime during migration.
 A 2018 survey of IT professionals found that 65% of respondents had experienced a delayed migration, and the main reason cited was concern about downtime.

 Despite the difficulties, it’s still possible to successfully migrate to the cloud, especially with a good strategy in place.
-Here are my eight tips for building a seamless cloud migration strategy that will help your organization to get things right.
+Here are my eight tips for building a seamless cloud migration strategy that will help your organization to get things (including IT service management (ITSM) in the cloud) right.